cloudprivacylabs/lsa/web/content/docs/basics.md

 By composing a schema base with zero or more overlays, a **schema variant** can be constructed.
-Different schema variants can be used to ingest and process data from disparate sources.
-Thje schema variant for the above schema and overlay is:
+Different schema variants can be used to ingest and process data from different sources.
+The schema variant for the above schema and overlay is:

 {{< highlight json >}}